-Nonprofit Web Consultants: 7 Tips to Find the Right Fit
+Nonprofit Web Consulting Firms: 7 Tips to Find a Strategic Partner

 If your organization wants to take its software, web presence, or online fundraising strategy to the next level, a nonprofit web consultant might be the first stop on the path to success.

-Not only can a nonprofit web consultant guide your web development or software implementation project, but they can also teach your team valuable skills that you can use for future endeavors.
+Not only can a nonprofit web consultant guide your web development or software implementation plan, but they can also teach your team valuable skills that you can use for future endeavors.

 The right consulting firm can be your organization’s key to unlocking your goals, but before you sign on any dotted lines, you have to know what you’re looking for in a consultant—and how to go out and find it!

-To help you with just that, we’ve compiled our top 7 tips for finding the perfect web consultant:
+To help you with just that, we’ve compiled our top 7 tips for finding the top Nonprofit consulting firm:

 - Understand the purpose of a nonprofit web consultant.